 This is something that I struggled with for some time as I have a segment of people who I want to serve, but I’ve always got stuck with that dreaded yet familiar thought “how do I help them, when I don’t have things figured out myself?”
 Not to mention that I never even dared to pretend to be an authority on any subject.

-However, this all changed overnight when I adopted a different mindset.
+However, this all changed overnight when I discovered different views to look at this internal problem.

 To get over that hurdle and get past it as quickly as possible, I discovered that it’s important to adopt the following mindset: